richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 ***

-## Survey results and next steps for managers
+### Template 5 - Survey results and confidentiality standards

-**To**: [Manager] <br>
+**To**: [Manager first and last name] <br>

-**From**: [First and Last name], Human Resources/Direct Manager/Other </br>
+**From**: [First and last name], [Human Resources/Direct Manager/Other] </br>

-​
-**Subject**: [Name] Survey results and next steps​ <br>
+**Subject**: [Survey name] survey results and next steps​ <br>

-**Date**: [Day 1 post-survey]
+**Date**: [1 day after survey closes]

-Dear [Manager First name],​
+Dear [Manager first name],​

-You are probably eager to see the feedback data from your recent Glint survey and to share these results with your team.
-Because **[Company name]** knows response data is impacted by how safe employees feel in providing feedback, minimum response thresholds were assigned to uphold the confidentiality of your team.
-If this minimum confidentiality threshold was not met - *the number of responses required so that it is not possible to determine who said what* - some of your results may not include data.​
+You're probably eager to see the feedback data from your recent Viva Glint survey and to share these results with your team.
+Because [Company name] knows response data is impacted by how safe employees feel in providing feedback, minimum response thresholds were assigned to uphold the confidentiality of your team.
+If this minimum confidentiality threshold isn't met, some of your results may not include data.​ [Read about protecting your peoples' confidentiality](/viva/glint/setup/quick-guide-confidentiality).

-Additionally, if you had fewer than five employees participate in the survey, your team won't have a results report.
+Additionally, if you had fewer than five employees survey responses, your team won't have a results report.
 To protect confidentiality, your team’s data rolls up into the next level, so your team is represented in your direct manager’s report.
-Let your manager know that you didn't receive your own survey results and would like to use the Broader Team Insights (BTI) results as a starting point for your team’s conversation.
-Your manager can share BTI results with you in a PowerPoint or a PDF download.
-Proceed with your conversation using the rollup results from the broader team and steer the conversation toward results pertinent to your group. ​
+Your manager can share their team's broader survey results with you and you can use these [Broader Team Insights (BTI)](/viva/glint/reports/broader-team-insights) as a starting point for your team’s conversation.
+Begin your conversation using the rollup results and then steer the conversation toward results pertinent to your group. ​

-Survey scores are a starting point for a conversation that involves your team in identifying focus areas to improve engagement.
-Even if you have just a few responses, or limited views of your results, you can still foster a rich conversation with your team. ​
+Survey scores are a starting point for a conversation that involves your team in identifying Focus Areas to improve engagement.
+Even if you have just a few responses, or limited views of your results, you should still foster a rich conversation with your team. ​

-Please reach out as needed.​

-**[Salutation]**,

-**[Name]**
+[Salutation],

+[Name, Title]

+***

+### Template 6 - How to have effective conversations

+**To**: [First and last name], HRBPs and Managers​ <br>
+**From**: [First and ast name], [CHRO/Senior Human Resources Business Partner/Other] <br>
+**Subject**: [Survey name]** How to have effective feedback conversations​ <br>
+**Date**: [5-7 days after survey close]​

+Dear [Manager first name],​

+By now, you should have accessed your [Survey name] survey results and scheduled your initial conversation with your team.
+Conversations about feedback can be challenging. -Planning helps you feel prepared and get the most value from your team conversations.​

+How do you effectively share survey results and involve your team to prioritize Focus Areas and identify solutions?
+Use [Viva Glint’s ACT Conversation Guide](/viva/glint/setup/quick-guide-manager-doc-pitfalls) to help you prepare and facilitate your discussion:​

+- **Acknowledge** where we are​
+- **Collaborate** on where we want to go​
+- **Take** one step forward​

+Following the meeting, choose one Focus Area (or two small ones) for action taking.
+Use the Viva Glint platform for suggested action plans and involve your team in developing solutions.​

+**Acting on feedback** is the largest scale missed opportunity most organizations face.
+Employees who don't believe action is taken are likely to report being disengaged.
+Acting in a focused way can ensure its long-term success. ​Know that you don’t have to address everything that comes out of the feedback right away.
+Instead, use this opportunity to have meaningful conversations, commit to one to two simple changes and share lessons learned.​

+[Salutation],

+[Name]

+***

-## Results rollout progress update
+### Template 7 - Feedback progress update

 **To**: Managers​ <br>